Machado honored as Distinguished Alumna

-Daisy L. Machado, Professor of Church History at Union Theological Seminary, was presented the Disciples Divinity House Distinguished Alumna Award at DDH's General Assembly luncheon on July 11.
-The Alumni/ae Council selected her as the nineteenth recipient of its Distinguished Alumna Award.
+Daisy L. Machado, Professor of Church History at Union Theological Seminary, was presented the Distinguished Alumna Award at DDH's General Assembly luncheon on July 11.
+The Alumni/ae Council selected her as the nineteenth recipient of the award.
 Ms. Machado earned her PhD in 1996 from the University of Chicago Divinity School as a Disciples Divinity House Scholar.

-The luncheon began with music shared by House Scholar Hannah Fitch as we gathered.
+The luncheon began with music by House Scholar Hannah Fitch.
 Trustee David Vargas shared the invocation.
-TCU professor and Alumni/ae Council member Santiago Pinon introduced her, noting her extraordinary leadership and teaching and her courage in mapping new terrains in scholarship.
-Dean Culp and Melinda Wood, outgoing president of the Alumni/ae Council, presented the award.
-Machado spoke in response.
+TCU professor and Alumni/ae Council member Santiago Pinon introduced her, using the image of "spelunking" to depict her extraordinary leadership and teaching and her courage in mapping new terrains in scholarship.
+Dean Culp and Melinda Wood, President of the Alumni/ae Council, presented the award.
+Ms. Machado spoke in response.
 Her remarks challenged the audience to critical analysis, presence, and action.
-Remarks were also offered by Teresa Hord Owens, General Minister and President, and Lee Hull Moses, President of the Board of Trustees.
+Remarks were also offered by alumna Teresa Hord Owens, newly elected General Minister and President, by Lee Hull Moses, President of the Board of Trustees, and by the dean.